-Every calendar month after linkage, the support coordinator must make contact with the beneficiary to address the following:
+Every calendar month after linkage, the support coordinator must make phone contact with the recipient to address the following:

-- 1. Does the beneficiary/family feel the outcomes are being met; - 2.
-Are the times the services are being provided convenient and satisfactory to the beneficiary/family; - 3.
-Does the beneficiary/family have any problems or changes that may require additional services; - 4.
-Are the providers actually present at the times indicated; and - 5.
-Are the provided services adequate and of good quality?
+- Does the recipient/family feel the outcomes are being met, - Are the times the services are being provided convenient and satisfactory to the recipient/family,

+- Does the recipient/family have any problems or changes that may require additional services, - Are the providers actually present at the times indicated, and - Are the provided services adequate and of good quality.

-The beneficiary/family should be informed of the necessity to contact the support coordinator when there are significant changes in beneficiary's status or if problems arise with service providers.
+The recipient/family should be informed of the necessity to contact the support coordinator when there are significant changes in recipient's status or if problems arise with service providers.
 A major change in status requires a reassessment.
 If the change is determined to be a long-term situation, refer to Crisis Provisions.